MicrosoftDocs/dataexplorer-docs/data-explorer/error-codes.md

 ---
 # Ingestion error codes

-The following is a list of error codes you may encounter during [ingestion](ingest-data-overview.md).
+The following list contains error codes you may come across during [ingestion](ingest-data-overview.md).
 The **Manifest constant** field can be found in your [ingestion fail log](kusto/management/ingestionfailures.md), and is organized here by **Category**.
 These categories are shown in the ingestion result [metrics](using-metrics.md).
-If the field **Is permanent** equals 1, the error is not transient, and will not be resolved by retrying ingestion.
+If the field **Is permanent** equals 1, the error isn't transient, and will not be resolved by retrying ingestion.

 |Manifest constant                                  |Description                                           |Is permanent|
 |---------------------------------------------------|--------------------------|------------|